-While on our morning walks this week we’re seeing a bit of frost damage from the recent cold nights.
+We had a small bit of frost over the holidays on the widelia in front of the shop and it reminded us to post these tips about pruning.
 Your first inclination might be to prune away the dead, ugly parts of the plants but please wait.
 Here’s why.

 If any of your plants suffer frost damage there are two really important things to remember when managing the plant:

 1) The last average frost date ranges from Feb.
 7 in the central part of Maricopa County to April 3 in the far east Valley.
 (That’s hard to believe but remember we’re dealing in averages.)

 2) Do not prune any frost damage from plants until new growth emerges in the spring.
 Frost damage isn’t pretty, but it will help insulate the plant if there is another freeze.

 Going forward, you’ll need to keep plants well watered.
 Frost injury occurs when ice crystals form on the leaf surface drawing moisture from the leaf tissue.
 The damage from this dehydration will be less severe if the plant is not already drought-stressed.
 So, you’ll want to keep everything evenly moist, not letting things dry out too much.